Carhuaz province

-The Carhuaz Province is one of twenty provinces of the Ancash Region of Peru.
+Carhuaz is one of twenty provinces in the Ancash Region of Peru.

 Geography

 The Cordillera Blanca traverses the province.
-Waskaran, its highest elevation, lies on the border to the Yungay Province.
+Waskaran, its highest elevation, lies on the border with the province of Yungay.
 Pallqarahu, Pukaranra, Qupa, Tuqllarahu, Wallqan and Yanarahu belong to the highest peaks of the province.
 Other mountains are listed below:

 Political division

-Carhuaz is divided into eleven districts, which are:
+Carhuaz is divided into eleven districts: